-- It might be done through counsel if it is difficult to make the payment directly to the wife or kid.
+- It may be done through counsel if it is difficult to make the payment directly to the wife or kid.
 In addition, the husband may deposit a draft/crossed cheque in the wife’s name in the Court register.

-- When imposing a penalty for nonpayment, the Court must evaluate the nature of the husband’s work.
+- When imposing a penalty for non-payment, the Court must evaluate the nature of the husband’s work.
 Husbands who work irregular hours are more likely to fall behind on their payments.

-How long does it take for a Mutual Divorce in India
+How long does it take for a mutual divorce in India

 Factors for Determining Alimony

 The following variables determine the duration and amount of alimony to be paid:

 - The length of the marriage typically determines alimony amounts and duration.
 Marriages that lasted more than ten years are eligible for permanent alimony.

 - When determining alimony, the age of the husband is also considered.
 A young alimony recipient is usually granted alimony for a shorter amount of time if the court believes that he/she will soon be able to become financially secure through anticipated professional brilliance.